isaiah1112/sshreader/docs/source/pydsh.rst

 Examples
 --------

 Simplest form of pydsh [1]_.
-Run a command, include a progress bar, and show the output of the commands:
+Run a command, include a progress bar, and show the output of the commands by host:

 .. code-block:: bash